Standard SQL in Google BigQuery: Advantages and Examples of Use in Marketing

 If you want to learn more about the listed functions, read BigQuery Google Features — A Detailed Review.

 The Standard SQL dialect allows businesses to extract maximum information from data with deep segmentation, technical audits, marketing KPI analysis, and identification of unfair contractors in CPA networks.
-Here are examples of business problems in which SQL queries on data collected in Google BigQuery will help you.
+Here are examples of business problem reports in which SQL queries on data collected in Google BigQuery will help you.

 If there’s a key in one and the second base — a common parameter that is unique for each user (for example, User ID) — you can track: